jdcook/jareds_unreal_utilities/src/MultiSplineMesh/README.md

 ## Multi Spline Mesh
 C++ construction script to lay multiple spline meshes along a long spline.
-This allows you to make things like racing game loops and corkscrews easily, or lay out aesthetic-only repeatable meshes.
+This allows you to make things like racing game loops and corkscrews easily, or lay out decorative repeatable meshes along a spline.

 Create a blueprint based on MultiSplineMesh and assign a mesh.
 Then edit it like a normal spline and it will construct SplineMeshes along it.